Karim-Medlej/Business-Analysis-Project/README.md

 - Power BI was used to create interactive charts and dashboards to discover useful patterns.
 - A report was created with clear and concise language to present the results and recommendations.

+Conclusion: A price analysis of the main competitor was conducted and it revealed that they charged 13.07% more for similar products.
+This indicates that the models are not overpriced, but rather reflect the quality and value of the products.

 ⚠️ For more extensive and in-depth analysis please refer to the report PDF.

 🛠️ Python (Beautifulsoup / Pandas) and Power BI were used in this project.